wen-l-liu/HotSpot/README.md

 This project was developed using an agile methodology, focusing on iterative and incremental progress.
 I began by building the core navigation and implementing essential user authentication features such as login and sign-up, ensuring users could access and interact with the site from the start.
 Next, I added the product catalogue, allowing users to browse and view detailed information about each hot sauce.
 Once the product functionality was stable, I introduced the review system, enabling users to share feedback and rate products.
 After establishing these core features, I expanded the site with an About page to provide background information, and finally, I implemented the blog section to foster community engagement and share hot sauce-related content.
 Each feature was tested and refined in cycles, with feedback and validation guiding continuous improvement throughout the development process.

-I used GitHub Project board to track my progress and to add tasks.
+I used [GitHub Projects Kanban Board](https://github.com/users/wen-l-liu/projects/10) to track my progress and to add tasks.

   <details open>
   <summary><strong>Sprint 1</strong></summary>
-- Starting with basic webpage designs and navigations, with account register and login functionality.

   ![Sprint1](documentation/agile/sprint-1.png)
   </details>
+- Starting with basic webpage designs and navigations, with account register and login functionality.

   <details>
   <summary><strong>Sprint 2</strong></summary>
-- Add product catalogue and product description pages

   ![Sprint2](documentation/agile/sprint-2.png)
   </details>
+- Add product catalogue and product description pages

   <details>
   <summary><strong>Sprint 3</strong></summary>

+  ![Sprint3](documentation/agile/sprint-3.png)
+  </details>
 - Add feedback for notifications, sign in, sign out and review deletion notifications
 - Implement product reviews and product editing without using Admin panel

-  ![Sprint3](documentation/agile/sprint-3.png)
-  </details>

   <details>
   <summary><strong>Sprint 4</strong></summary>

+  ![Sprint4](documentation/agile/sprint-blog.png)
+  </details>
 - Add blog section for articles and recipes about spicy dishes
 - Implement blog comments for community interaction

-  ![Sprint4](documentation/agile/sprint-blog.png)
-  </details>

   <details>
   <summary><strong>Sprint 5</strong></summary>

+  ![Sprint4](documentation/agile/sprint-5.png)
+  </details>
 - Add product search functionality, search from name, description and ingredients
 - Add filter by flavour profile and heat levels using the Flavours model for each product

-  ![Sprint4](documentation/agile/sprint-5.png)
-  </details>

 ## Key Features